• Skip to primary navigation

 ________

-This may be Beth Jackson Klosterboer's first book but the passion she displays shows a true dedication for the ghoulish.
-She "gets" exactly what Halloween is - fun, creepy and sometimes just a touch ghastly.
+This may be Beth Jackson Klosterboer's first book but the passion she displays shows a true dedication to the ghoulish.
+She "gets" exactly what Halloween is - fun, creepy, and sometimes just a touch ghastly.
 Sure this may make some moms cringe a little, but there is plenty here for the whole family to enjoy.
-Some of my favorite ideas are the green-tinged popcorn (a sweet concoction perfect for filling a cauldron), a creamy vanilla panna cotta "brain", and calzone "bones" filled with a ricotta cheese with marinara blood on the side for dipping.
+Some of my favorite ideas are the green-tinged popcorn (a sweet concoction perfect for filling a cauldron), a creamy vanilla panna cotta "brain", and calzone "bones" filled with ricotta cheese with marinara blood on the side for dipping.
 This is a seriously fun book and I am counting down to Volume 2!

 Scarry Jerry

-This book is so unique, page after page of incredible culinary concoctions to make any Halloween party-goer OOh, and AAh.
+This book is so unique, with page after page of incredible culinary concoctions to make any Halloween party-goer OOh, and AAh.

 ________